lesliecao31/SCENICAdvancedAnalysis/index.md

 ---
-If anything here is confusing (or _wrong_!), or if we've missed important details, please send an email to rohit.arora2@ucalgary.ca and lesliecao4@gmail.com
+If anything here is confusing (or _wrong_!), or if we've missed important details, please send an email to rohit.arora2@ucalgary.ca and leslie.cao@alumni.ubc.ca